Founded in New York City in 1932, the brand continues to set the standard as th...

-If your beige walls are driving you up-the-wall, it's walls is the easiest way to transform a room from plain to stylish.
-It's also the cheapest; changing the furniture and flooring in a room costs thousands of dollars, while a gallon of paint costs just AED 25.
+If your beige walls are driving you up the wall, its walls are the easiest way to transform a room from plain to stylish.
+It's also the cheapest; changing the furniture and flooring in a room costs thousands of dollars, while a gallon of paint costs just $50.
 And unlike installing hardwood floors, painting a room requires no special skills.
 With a bit of time and patience, you can transform your room in one weekend.

 But don't rush out and buy the first color you see on a paint chip.
 Colors can change depending on the light; a paint chip that looked yellow in the store might look green on your living room walls.
-You can find painting stores in our directory.
 Buy a quart of paint in your preferred color, and paint test squares on every wall in the room.
 At different times of the day, wander around the room and look at the test squares.

 Few homeowners want their walls to look like Swiss cheese.
 If nails and screws from hanging pictures have left their marks on your walls you'll need to fill the holes.

 First, take all furniture and hanging artwork out of the room.
 If any drywall nails are popping out of the wall, hammer them back in.
 Using a putty knife, fill the holes in the wall with the joint compound.
 Once dry, sand the entire wall smooth with 120-grit sandpaper; primer and paint adhere to rough surfaces better than smooth.
 Be sure to wear a face mask, as the fine dust can irritate your lungs.